 - Rockville Community Forum on Culinary Water, Facilitators’ Report (held August 20, 2015)

 Zion National Park and the gateway communities on the western side of the Park have experienced considerable pressure from regional growth, increased national park visitation, water shortages, and related impacts on social and environmental resources.
 EDR Program is partnering with the University of Utah’s Ecological Planning Center on a multi-year action research project that aims to provide regional planning support while studying the effectiveness of collaborative scenario planning as an approach for enhancing regional resilience.
 The first phase of the project, a situation assessment, is currently underway.
 The research team includes faculty and graduate students from the University of Utah College of Law, City and Metropolitan Planning Department, and Environmental Humanities Program.

 Homeless Issues in Downtown Salt Lake City (the “urban environment”)

-Salt Lake City has selected EDRP to conduct a Situation Assessment as a strategic and comprehensive approach to identify the significant issues, existing efforts, opportunities for collaboration and consensus, and potential challenges to addressing homeless issues in downtown SLC.
-The Assessment Team, which includes four law students, will be conducting 30-50 confidential interviews, as well as researching unique approaches taken by one-three case study cities that have successfully and collaboratively addressed homeless issues in their downtowns.
-The Situation Assessment report will inform the development of a collaborative long-term approach to making Salt Lake City’s downtown a welcoming place for all.
+EDR Program conducted a Situation Assessment, for Salt Lake City in Fall 2013, as a strategic and comprehensive approach to identify the significant issues, existing efforts, opportunities for collaboration and consensus, and potential challenges to addressing homeless issues in downtown SLC.
+The Assessment Team, which included four law students, conducted nearly 60 confidential interviews across stakeholder groups including downtown residents and businesses, developers, homeless service providers, all levels of government, law enforcement, as well as currently and formerly homeless individuals.
+The team also researched unique approaches taken by three case study cities that have successfully and collaboratively addressed homeless issues in their downtowns.
+The Situation Assessment Report can be accessed in three parts:

 - Executive Summary, Situation Assessment Report